TwoRavens/TwoRavens/submodules/ta3ta2-api/README.md

 Pipeline templates are based on pipeline description with few differences:

+* Templates can accept *multiple* Dataset container values as inputs.
 * There is a special *placeholder pipeline step* which signals where in the pipeline template a TA2 system should insert a standard pipeline it finds.
 * Not all fields in the pipeline description are reasonable (they will be filled out by TA2).